content-left-bg.png

 Principals

-Principal Advisor, Education Services (PAES) or delegate
+Principal Education Officer, Student Services (PEOSS) or delegate

-• Consider the transport assessors recommendations
+• Consider the transport assessor's recommendations

 • Make a decision to approve or not approve the transport application